kevinfoerster/com.wordsmiths-english.www/content/01_writing services/02_overview.md

     [>> Method of work] [method_of_work]

+Method of Work: In Microsoft Word, we will use the “Track Changes” function to make corrections and comments in your document.
+We have found that it is helpful if you respond by using “Track Changes”.
+This enables us to keep track of the suggestions we have made, and your response to them.
+Ultimately, it is up to you to decide whether and which suggestions you would like to incorporate into your document.

 Layout
 : We check different elements of your document’s layout such as headlines, paragraphs, figures and illustrations.